 In suffering there is also, I believe, a message of warning.
 Are you prepared to meet God?
 What do you have to do to be ready?
-God took the initiative in giving His Son, Jesus Christ.
+God took the initiative in giving His Son Jesus Christ.
 God says, “I love you.
 I want to forgive you.
-I want you to go to heaven.”
+I want you to go to Heaven.”
 But you must respond to Him.
-Find hope, peace, and security today.

 Receive Jesus Christ into your heart as Lord and Master and Savior.
 Follow Him and serve Him from this moment on.
 You can know that you are prepared to meet God, whatever the future holds.

 Will Graham Devotion: Remember these four promises from God when you find yourself asking the “why” question.